mimiyin/Choreographic-Interventions/README.md

 #####Topic Study: Create a movement exercise that changes the texture and/or shape of the body.

 ##Space
 Points, lines and curves.
 Bodies as architecture.
+Moving in relation to architecture.
 - Defining space.
 - Dividing	space.
 - Projecting	lines	and	planes.